Confined Space Safety | TECH EHS

 How often have you seen someone open a manhole cover before standing next to it with their hands on their knees and bending over to see what’s underneath?

 They might even be monitoring the gas, which is necessary, yet they could fall in!
-In fact, it’s not uncommon to see a health and safety manager or trainer lecturing staff members while standing next to an open cover or hatch with a 4 or 5-meter drop below it about the dangers of oncoming traffic, the weather and the necessity for the proper PPE.
+In fact, it’s not uncommon to see a health and safety manager or trainer lecturing staff members while standing next to an open cover or hatch with a 4 or 5-meter drop below it about the danger confined space presents, the weather and the necessity for the proper PPE.
 Not a harness or barrier to be found.
 The group may then be permitted to peer inside the cramped area, craning their necks to peer down into the shadows.

 Any number of distinct cramped areas, including a silo, vessel, or valve chamber.
 This is a typical circumstance for many businesses that operate in small areas.